-What Are The Main Types Of-Sub-Floor Wood Flooring?
+What Are The Main Types Of Sub-Floor Wood Flooring?

 Tongue & Groove and Plywood

 Concrete sub-floor is a flooring solution which is most frequently used in basements and at commercial buildings.
 Undoubtedly, no finished flooring can be nailed down to a sub-floor made of concrete.
 In such a case, a strong adhesive may be used to glue down battens (long flat strip of squared timber or metal used to hold something in place or as a fastening against a wall) to the concrete.
 That is a number one method, recommended when installing solid floors over concrete sub-floors.
 Then, you can fasten or glue the floor directly onto the batten.
-If you’ve decided to go for engineered wood floor, you can use a fitting method consisting in floating or gluing it directly over the concrete.
-The proponents of laminate floors can only resort to floating, as it is the only installation method advisable in this case.
+If you’ve decided to go for engineered wood floor, you can use a suitable method consisting of floating or gluing it directly over the concrete.
+The proponents of laminate floors can only resort to floating, as it is the only floor installation method advisable in this case.

-What Sub-floors are not good Option?
+What type of Sub-floors is not a Good Option?